'Football is life' -- Turning an African superpower into world beaters

 "How do you sustain it without a proper governing structure for it?
 It's happenstance whatever happens.
 Where are the summer camps?
 Where are the summer programs for the young girls who are not in school?
 How do you engage them?
 What do you do to bring the game to them to make it popular and acceptable to young girls?"

 A sports journalist, Falode is also the sole female on the 15-person NFF executive committee.
 It is, she admits, sometimes a lonely and frustrating world.

-Despite the barriers that need to be overcome, there are reasons to be hopeful.
+But despite the barriers that need to be overcome, there are reasons to be hopeful.

 Gradual improvements have been made to the domestic game, she says.
 The restructured NWPL, the league's premier division, and both cup competitions -- the AITEO Cup and Champions Shield -- now provide Nigeria's best with regular fixtures.